-Topgolf seeks to hire banks for IPO -sources
+CORRECTED-Topgolf seeks to hire banks for IPO -sources

-Oct 8 (Reuters) - Topgolf International Inc is in talks with investment banks about hiring underwriters for an initial public offering (IPO) that could value the U.S. golfing center operator at up to $1 billion, including debt, people familiar with the matter said.
+Oct 8 (Reuters) - U.S. golfing center operator Topgolf International Inc is in talks with investment banks about hiring underwriters for an initial public offering (IPO), people familiar with the matter said.

 The IPO would come as Topgolf seeks capital to open new venues in the United States, Britain, Mexico, Dubai and Canada.
 It operates 52 U.S. golfing centers, three in Britain and one in Australia.